 The association’s offices are at the BP petrol-filling station and their numbers are also visible on the T-shirts of the association.

-Bazaar Taxi Association chairperson Abram Ngwenya confirmed that indeed the association helps bereaved families with transport and vegetables and also urged passengers to approach him when they need any clarity regarding matters that are associated with his association as he was ready to assist them.
+Bazaar Taxi Association Pastor Abram Ngwenya confirmed that indeed the association helps bereaved families with transport and vegetables and also urged passengers to approach him when they need any clarity regarding matters that are associated with his association as he was ready to assist them.

 The taxi association was formed in 1987, and its headquarters are at the Marabastad taxi rank.